 That dilemma began on February 28, 2001, when Seattle was shook by the Nisqually earthquake, the Puget Sound region’s worst seismic event since the Great Alaskan earthquake on March 27, 1964.
-Crucially, the Alaskan Way Viaduct, the ancient and infamous concrete eyesore that once carried up to 110,000 vehicles daily, was damaged in the earthquake.
+Crucially, the Alaskan Way Viaduct, the ancient and infamous concrete eyesore that once carried up to 110,000 vehicles daily, was damaged in the Nisqually earthquake.
 Although the damage was merely cosmetic and not structural, it put the city on alert about the potential for future — and possibly fatal — disasters involving the viaduct, whose construction was completed in 1953.

 In the Nisqually earthquake’s aftermath, Seattle faced an urgent question: What to do about the viaduct?
 There were three basic options: replace it with a new, seismically sturdier elevated highway; replace it — at least the part that went through downtown — with an underground tunnel, thereby allowing downtown to connect with the waterfront once again; replace it with a modest four-lane surface street and a walkable waterfront, along with transit upgrades and street improvements in the surrounding area to accommodate traffic overflow.

 Despite being the least pragmatic option, the tunnel was eventually railroaded into a done deal by Seattle’s municipal government, Washington State Governor Chris Gregoire, the Downtown Seattle Association, and several of the construction-contract interests who then stood most to gain financially from the resulting project — including and especially Seattle Tunnel Partners, the private contractor hired by the Washington State Department of Transportation to design and build the tunnel.

 There’s a telling anecdote from the tunnel’s early planning stages in the 2012 book Walkable City: How Downtown Can Save America, One Step at a Time by Washington, D.C.-based city planner Jeff Speck: